43 Geography Trivia Questions [With Answers]

 Answer: Antarctica, at roughly 14.2 million km².

-Why it stumps people: The word “desert” is the trap.
-It makes people think of sand and heat, not ice and wind.
-But science trivia veterans know better.
-Deserts are defined by precipitation, not temperature: anything under 250 mm per year qualifies.
-Antarctica is a polar desert almost twice the size of the Sahara, which is the largest hot desert at about 9.2 million km².
+Why it trips people: The word “desert” does the damage.
+It cues sand and heat, not ice and wind.
+Science trivia veterans already know the loophole.
+Deserts are defined by precipitation, not temperature, so anything under 250 mm per year qualifies.
+Antarctica is a polar desert almost twice the size of the Sahara, which is only the largest hot desert at about 9.2 million km².

 16. What is the deepest point in the ocean?
 (Medium)